 The panel was chaired by Jonathan Kewley head of Clifford Chance Tech group, who skillfully enabled a lively and interesting discussion between the panelists.
 Giving us the audience much to think about long after the discussion had finished.

-The event was videoed and a link will appear here shortly.
+The event was videoed and it can be watched here

 Postscript: It is with great sadness that the chaplaincy learned that Peter Montagnon died suddenly shortly after this event.
 Our thoughts and prayers are with his family, friends and colleague.